-Now based on the modern de Havilland Campus, supported by a £10m facility in the state-of-the-art Law Court Building, our 2-year LLB Programme complements the traditional 3-year LLB Programmes, which are available (LLB Law, LLB Commercial Law and LLB Government and Politics).
+Now based on the modern de Havilland Campus, supported by a £10m facility in the state-of-the-art Law Court Building, our LLB Law (Accelerated) Programme complements our range of LLB courses offered in the School of Law, Criminology and Political Science.

 If you choose to study on our 2-year degree, you will begin with your peers in September and work through Semesters A & B. You will make up the additional extra credits (two modules) by work through summer Semester C in each of your two years.

 If you choose to fully engage with our sector-leading co-curricular activities, we can also provide you with the opportunity of achieving a Diploma in Professional Practice.

 Our professional accelerated 2-year LLB Programme is one of very few law degrees in the country that allows you to complete the academic stage of training in two years, instead of the normal three.
 Along with the options of achieving a named Qualifying Law Degree, in either Commercial Law, Government and Politics, or Criminal Justice, this is a very popular route of study.

 You will start in September and then study over two years including through the summer.
 This means that you will be able to save on living costs during your studies and enter employment more quickly than your peers - recent statistics show that 96% of School of Law, Criminology and Political Science graduates are in employment or further study within six months of graduating*

 * Data sourced from 2014/15 Destination of Leavers from Higher Education (DLHE) survey.

 UCAS are introducing a new tariff for 2017 entry so the points being asked for are substantially different to previous years